Dentist and patient review an X-ray to discuss pain 3 weeks after a dental bone graft.

 While some discomfort is a given, there are a few red flags that definitely warrant a call to our office.
 Please don’t hesitate to reach out if you experience severe or worsening pain that isn’t helped by your prescribed or over-the-counter pain relievers.
 Other signs that something might be off include developing a fever or chills, seeing any pus or discharge from the graft site, or experiencing numbness or tingling that lasts for more than a few days.
 Any new difficulty opening or closing your mouth is another reason to get in touch with our expert team.

-What Qualifies as an Emergency?
+What Qualifies as a Dental Emergency?

 Some situations require more immediate attention.
 Please contact your dentist right away if you experience any of the following: bleeding from the surgery site that won’t stop with gentle pressure, significant new redness or swelling around the bone graft, or a fever accompanied by swelling in your face.
 Severe pain that your prescribed medication can’t control is also a sign that you need to be seen quickly.
 These symptoms can indicate an infection or other complication that is best addressed as soon as possible to keep your recovery on track for successful dental implants.

-Questions to Ask at Your Follow-Up Visit
+Questions to Ask at Your Follow-Up Appointment

 Your follow-up appointments are the perfect time to address any questions and make sure your healing is progressing as it should.
 Don’t be shy—we want to hear all of your concerns!
 It’s helpful to come prepared with a few questions.
 You might ask, “Is my swelling level normal for this stage?” or “What specific signs of infection should I watch for from here?”
 It’s also a great time to clarify when you can safely return to certain foods or activities.
 Being an active participant in your care helps ensure the best possible outcome for your graft and your overall health.